sauliusdainys/docs/README.md

 ## K2 Proof Stake Model (PoS)

-Oracle (data providers) and data validators must stake K2 tokens to partake in the K2 ecosystem.
-Staked tokens are used to ensure that key network participants are delivering services in good faith and abide by the terms of service outlined in the Smart Data Contract (SDC).
-Oracles may lose part of the staked K2 tokens if SDC is violated.
+All K2 data providers such as Oracles, data lakes, validators, routers must stake K2 tokens to partake in the K2 ecosystem.
+Staked tokens are used to ensure quality of service and enforce terms of service outlined in the Smart Data Contract (SDC).
+Network particapants may lose part of the staked K2 tokens if terms outlined SDC are violated.
 Here are some examples of SDC violations:

 - Data is not within the QoS (Quality of Service)
-- Inaccurate data (rejected by most validators)
+- Inaccurate or incorrect data (rejected by most validators)
 - Bad data format or stale data (not &quot;fresh&quot;)

-The penalty amount is also specified within SDC and outlines the amount and who pays in case SDC terms and conditions are violated.
+The penalty amount as well as responsible parties are specified within SDC when terms of services are violated.
 This ensures that data consumers (DAPPs) get the highest level of service.
+K2 PoS combined with SDC serves as an algorihmic insurance and dispute resolution framework.

 ## K2 Governance Model

-K2 PoS model also allows network participants to influence development, behavior and governance of the K2 ecosystem.
+K2 PoS model allows network participants to influence development, behavior and governance of the K2 ecosystem.
 All network participants who stake K2 tokens have voting rights which are proportional to the number of staked tokens.
 Therefore, networks participants get a say in the rules, conditions, development and governance of K2 ecosystem.

 Voting is done on a quarterly schedule and get merged into the main trunk of the K2 roadmap.
 Any network participant (with staked tokens) can file a &quot;proposal&quot; to be voted on by the K2 stake holders.